louisaconwill/louisaconwill.github.io/_pages/about.md

 Personal
 ======
 Outside of the lab, I sing sacred music with the [Notre Dame Magnificat Choir](https://www.youtube.com/@notredamemagnificatchoir).
 My favorite music includes both Gregorian chant and Taylor Swift.
 I grew up in Tokyo and love practicing my Japanese (though recently, "practicing" has been limited to Duolingo and watching Japanese videos).
 I used to be a runner, but barre has become my preferred workout since starting my PhD.
-I love to travel and explore new places, and I'm grateful to have traveled to London, Mumbai, Hawaii, Mexico City, Guadalajara, and Yokohama in connection with my graduate studies.